 Director of Trauma-Informed Treatment, Consultation, and Outreach, Division of Depression and Anxiety Disorders

 - Assistant Professor of Psychiatry

 Alisha Moreland-Capuia, MD, is a community psychiatrist who works at the intersection of trauma, addiction, and mental health.
 Her core mission in life is to do good, serve others, and reduce human suffering.

-At McLean, Dr. Moreland-Capuia is the director of Trauma-Informed Treatment, Consultation, and Outreach for the Division of Depression and Anxiety Disorders and the associate medical director at the Hill Center for Women.
+At McLean, Dr. Moreland-Capuia is the director of Trauma-Informed Treatment, Consultation, and Outreach for the Division of Depression and Anxiety Disorders.

 Through her research, Dr. Moreland-Capuia explores how systems recognize, manage, and move away from trauma.
 Drawing on her expertise in global health, trauma, addiction, and system development and change, Dr. Moreland-Capuia’s research seeks to reduce unnecessary human suffering.
 She also hopes to contribute to an increased understanding of the impact of trauma on brain development and the overall risk for mental illness and how trauma shows up in systems.